gSchool/js-basic-training/markdown/variables.md

 # Variables

-In JavaScript, a variable stores a value of any type so that we can use it later in our program.
+In JavaScript, a variable stores a value of any type so that it can be used later in a program, potentially many different times.
+Variables can store values that are the result of sophisticated operations, also allowing programmers a way to indicate what a particular value ought to represent.

 ## Objectives